SerjoschDuering/chatGPTinGrasshopper/readme.md

 5. Go back to "App" and wait until the app is rebuilt.
 You can now access this web app from your phone's browser through the same URL.

 **In Grasshopper:**
-Paste the URL from your Speckle branch into a panel in Grasshopper, and connect it to the Speckle async receive component (snippet is prepared in the Grasshopper file of this repository).
+Paste the URL from your Speckle branch into a panel in Grasshopper, and connect it to the Speckle async receive component (snippet is prepared in the Grasshopper file of this repository), right-click the component and select auto-update (this will automatically trigger the component once new input from the webapp is created).

 #### Once you've added tokens, be careful with sharing your Grasshopper files as they now include your token.